 - Hybrid Passive Aggressive: waits for the first move from others

-These words can mean anything.
-But we went an extra step and played these roles with masks.
-And voilà, we sensed how differently we respond to conflict!
-Especially, when we needed to try a role-play of a least used conflict style, pretty hard, huh!
+When we played conflicting situations with masks, voilà, we sensed how differently we respond to conflict.
+Especially, when we had to role-play a least used conflict style.
+Ouch!

 At the turbulent moment, some participants felt a need to move the body to get some fresh air into the boiler room, some were silently coping and waiting for the first move from others, while others were in the fight mode of “getting it done and fixing it”.
 After seeing how different we are we noticed that we need different things in the same situation first, before we move into problem solving mode…